fpacenza/web_scraper/README.md

  - `Type your the password for your gmail sender account`
  - press `enter`

- Note that the password will be visible in your console but will be used a crypted `ssl` connection when the script will sent the email, so the password **will be hodden** to the web.
+ Note that the password will be visible in your console but will be used a crypted `ssl` connection when the script will sent the email, so the password **will be hidden** to the web.